absmach/magistrala-docs/docs/security.md

 ## Client Configuration

 If you wish to secure the gRPC connection to `Things` and `Users` services you must define the CAs that you trust.
 This does not support mutual certificate authentication.

 ### Adapter Configuration

 `MF_HTTP_ADAPTER_CA_CERTS`, `MF_MQTT_ADAPTER_CA_CERTS`, `MF_WS_ADAPTER_CA_CERTS`, `MF_COAP_ADAPTER_CA_CERTS` - the path to a file that contains the CAs in PEM format.
 If not set, the default connection will be insecure.
 If it fails to read the file, the adapter will fail to start up.

-### Things
+### Things Configuration

 `MF_THINGS_CA_CERTS` - the path to a file that contains the CAs in PEM format.
 If not set, the default connection will be insecure.
 If it fails to read the file, the service will fail to start up.